PC-trollbox/pcos3/how-to/automatically-configure-pcos3.md

      - `darkMode`: Set dark mode preference.
      - `create`: Create the new user automatically.
      - `username`: Set the username.
+     - `lockUsername`: Prevent the user from changing the username.
      - `onlyOnNewInstall`: Only create a new user on a new installation.
+     - `defaultLocale`: Set the locale of the user automatically to the following value.
    - `updateOSLink`: Place an "Update OS" link on the desktop.
    - `appHarden`: The appHarden file (see How to secure the system, step 3)
    - `network`: The network.json file